MapsPeople/docs/src/api/index.md

 ## Introduction and getting started

-From the MapsIndoors Integration API you can get, add, change and delete data related to your MapsIndoors solution via a REST service.
+From the MapsIndoors Integration API you can get, add, change and delete data related to your MapsIndoors Solution via a REST service.

 Send your requests to this endpoint: [https://integration.mapsindoors.com](https://integration.mapsindoors.com)

-> **Note: Only https is supported.**
+> Note: Only https is supported.
+{: .mi-careful}

 You can access data through the Integration API using a range of endpoints.
 The endpoints are described in the Swagger interface definition: [https://integration.mapsindoors.com/doc](https://integration.mapsindoors.com/doc)